The Armed Forces

 We are based in Portsmouth (UK) but will accept referrals for those based both across the UK and abroad.

 For those local to the service, we offer both face to face and telephone support.
-For those living further away (or abroad), we can offer support by telephone or Skype depending on what the individual feels comfortable with.
+For those living further away (or abroad), we can offer support by telephone or video call depending on what the individual feels comfortable with.

-If an individual client would like face to face support local to them, we are happy to work with them to help them access specialist local services (and ensure that those services understand their support needs).
+If an individual would like face to face support local to them, we are happy to work with them to help them access specialist local services and ensure that those services understand their support needs.

 If I contact you, who will you tell?
 Is the service confidential?

-We are a confidential service and we are independent of the Army, Navy and RAF.
-It is important to us that our clients know they can access our support in confidence and without fear that their information will be shared with others unnecessarily.
+We are a confidential service and we are independent of the Armed Forces.
+It is important to us that victims/survivors know they can access our support in confidence and without fear that their information will be shared with others unnecessarily.
 We know that this is something that often causes particular anxiety for those in the forces community.

-We will not discuss your case or share your information with any other individual or organisation (armed forces or civilian), except where you have given your consent for us to do this, or where we are concerned that you, another adult or a child is at risk of harm.
+We will not discuss your case or share your information with any other individual or organisation (forces or civilian), except where you have given your consent for us to do this, or where we are concerned that you, another adult or a child is at risk of harm.

 Aurora’s experience and expertise:

 Aurora have been delivering support to members of the forces community for a number of years.
-We have built strong relationships with the Army, Navy and RAF and we work closely with them to ensure that our clients receive the support that they need in relation to domestic abuse, sexual violence and stalking.
+We have built strong relationships with the Army and Royal Navy, and we work closely with them to ensure that victims/survivors receive the support that they need in relation to domestic abuse, sexual violence and stalking.

 Our staff have extensive experience and specialist training in domestic abuse, sexual violence and stalking.
 We use recognised risk and needs assessment tools to ensure that all our clients get the support that is right for them and their situation.

-Our clients tell us that working with a service that understands forces life is important to them, and it is important to us that we put our client’s voices and lived experiences at the centre of what we do.
+Victims/survivors tell us that working with a service that understands forces life is important to them, and it is important to us that we put their voices and lived experiences at the centre of what we do.

-“You understand all the extra things we have to go through – like moving house, moving around a lot and things like that” – Aurora Client
+“You understand all the extra things we have to go through – like moving house, moving around a lot and things like that” – Aurora victim/survivor

 How can I contact you?